 This resort offers you three classic slide tracks and one coaster track.
 Three alpine slides run 2,600 feet and are open each summer.
 A fixed car on the Gold Runner Alpine Coaster track drives you down the mountain 2,500 feet, and operates both winter and summer.

-Thanks to that diversity, you can try both an alpine slide and coaster, and decide which of them you do like more.
+Thanks to that diversity, you can try both an alpine slide and coaster in Breck, and decide which of them you do like more.
 No matter what you choose, you will find it enjoyable and breathtaking.

 4. Steamboat’s Howler Alpine Slide

 The Howler Alpine Slide features a long fun track, interactive ride, and amazing nature.
-Combined they make Howelsen Hill an fun part of anyone’s Steamboat summer itinerary.
+Combined they make Howelsen Hill a fun part of anyone’s Steamboat summer itinerary.

 5. Durango’s Alpine Slide at Purgatory